 You don't want to be missing all of those hiking nutrients you work so hard to carry with you, right?

-The type I take contain proteases, bromelain, amylase, papain, and lipase and they taste great, too, thanks to their papaya sources.
+The type I take contains proteases, bromelain, amylase, papain, and lipase and they taste great, too, thanks to their papaya sources.

-Bonus: bromelain has anti-inflammatory properties, which will help you recover faster from your trail exertions.
+Bonus: The enzyme bromelain has anti-inflammatory properties, which will help you recover faster from your trail exertions.